StarStrider23/Black-Scholes-project/README.md

 # Project Goal

-The goal of this project is to build and validate a comprehensive quantitative framework for option pricing and risk analysis.
+The goal of this project is to implement and validate the Black-Scholes framework for option pricing.
 The project begins with the implementation of the Black-Scholes model, including both analytical and numerical computation of option Greeks.
 It then extends to dynamic hedging through delta hedging simulations with a focus on analyzing hedging error as a function of rebalancing frequency.

 In addition, the project develops a Monte Carlo pricing engine, studies its convergence properties and applies variance reduction techniques such as control variates to improve efficiency.
 A detailed comparison between Monte Carlo and Black–Scholes methods is conducted, including pricing consistency and sensitivity analysis with respect to the underlying asset price, Delta ($\Delta$) and Gamma ($\Gamma$).
 Finally, the project incorporates implied volatility estimation.